notaryproject/specifications/specs/plugin-extensibility.md

 *hashAlgorithm* : Required field that specifies Hash algorithm corresponding to the signature algorithm determined by `keySpec` for the key.

-*payload* : Required field that contains base64 encoded payload to be signed.
-For JWS, the *payload to sign* is base64 encoded (a second time) before sending to the plugin.
+*payloadDigest* : Required field that contains base64 encoded digest of payload to be signed.

 *Response*